-Since 2011 the GBIF Secretariat has been tracking the use of GBIF-mediated data in literature.
+Since 2008 the GBIF Secretariat has been tracking the use of GBIF-mediated data in research literature.
 Though often limited to articles in scientific, peer-reviewed journals, citations of GBIF datasets and downloads also make their way into other types of publications, including academic dissertations, environmental impact assessments, books, technical reports, and a wide range of websites.

 The literature tracking programme involves categorizing literature at a high level (type of literature, relevance to GBIF, peer-review status, etc.) and also at a finer level (topics, countries of focus/researchers, GBIF use, etc.).
 Once an item has been validated and properly categorized, we add it to the literature index and it becomes visible and searchable on GBIF.org.